Working with Global Search

-- For this example, select the date by clicking on the textbox present beside the ‘With Date of Issue’ operator drop-down.
+- For this example, select the date by clicking on the textbox present beside the ‘With Approval Date’ operator drop-down.
 On the opened up pop-up box user will have to scroll up or down to select the suitable date.
 After scrolling to the appropriate date, user will have to click the on the date to complete the date selection procedure.

 - Similarly, you will be able to set other Custom Attributes associated with the search, like select specific Custom Fields with the attribute.
 Also, you will have to enter alphanumeric text or numbers within the specified textbox if the respective Custom Attribute(s) are string type or numerical type, respectively.